05 February - 10 March 2020

 The requirements described in this section only apply to applicants and project leaders.

 What grants may I apply for simultaneously from the Swedish Research Council?

 You may only submit one application for this grant under this call.
-On the other hand, you may apply for focused project grants (for 2019, 3R, Migration and integration, or Development research, for example), but for another project concept.
+On the other hand, you may apply for focused project grants (for 2020, 3R or Development research, for example), but for another project concept.
 Other restrictions on the grants you may apply for during the same year are shown in the table below.